-Vietnam is one of the countries where we would like to stay in Asia.
 It is important to know that there are a significant number of tourists, expatriates and retirees in Vietnam.
-This is not surprising, of course, given that this destination has everything it takes to please.
+This is not surprising, given that this destination has everything it takes to please.
 Not only is the cost of living lower, but expatriates and retirees lead a good life with their incomes.
 But if there is one thing you should not forget when you plan to settle in a new environment, it is that health problems can occur at any time, especially during the adaptation phase.
 It is not uncommon to meet tourists who travel several months without insurance or even expatriates who do volunteer work, internships or even work without any coverage.
-More important, some known insurances do not cover you if you have a motorcycle accident (even if you are a passenger!) which is unacceptable if you want to live several months in Vietnam.
+More importantly, some known insurances do not cover you if you have a motorcycle accident (even if you are a passenger!) which is unacceptable if you want to live several months in Vietnam.

 Choosing a reliable insurance that covers you for the most frequent risks that may happen to expatriates in Vietnam is a necessity.
 This means having an excellent mutual insurance or health insurance adapted to life in Vietnam.
-We are talking here about an insurance that would cover major accidents that you may face as an expatriate wishing to live several months to several years in Vietnam.
-Of course, for small sores, digestive problems if you are a street-food lover or even health check-ups (teeth, blood tests…), insurance is not useful since in general basic health care is very affordable for small budgets.
-We are not going to be alarmist, in general it is only a question of small injuries caused by the skins of escapes, like the famous “Saigon Kiss” very well known to foreigners and expatriates who stay several months in Asia.
+We are talking about an insurance that would cover major accidents that you may face as an expatriate wishing to live in Vietnam.
+While most basic health needs like caring for colds, stomach bugs and dental care is affordable, you would need insurance for bigger risks such as the “Saigon Kiss.”

-Some retirees even embark on the adoption of a health system that combines Eastern and Western medicine according to the health problems encountered, so you are free to experiment and do your own research.
-In this article, we will focus on health in Vietnam, the decisions you have to make as an expatriate and which are essential if you want to settle for several months in Ho Chi Minh City, Hanoi or even other cities less frequented by expatriates.
+Some retirees even embark on the adoption of a health system that combines Eastern and Western medicine.
+So you are free to experiment and do your own research.
+In this article, we will focus on health in Vietnam, and the decisions you have to make as an expatriate which are essential if you want to settle for several months in Ho Chi Minh City, Hanoi or even other cities.

 Health system in Vietnam – what is the situation?

 In Vietnam, the government is trying to establish a universal health system that would be applicable to all legal residents of the country for all basic medical care.
-However, as things stand at present, Vietnamese citizens and expatriates living in Vietnam are obliged to pay for medical services themselves, whether in public or private institutions.
+However, Vietnamese citizens and expatriates living in Vietnam are obliged to pay for medical services themselves, whether in public or private institutions.

 People who have the necessary means naturally choose private institutions because these hospitals are better equipped and more efficient.
 This is a reason to have good medical insurance when you choose to reside in Vietnam.

 Expatriates residing in Vietnam often comment on the quality of care in public institutions.
-It happens to be completely different from what you think you’re discovering.
-This is not surprising, of course, given that Vietnam’s public hospitals often do not have the necessary finances to have good equipment.
+Vietnam’s public hospitals often do not have the necessary finances to have good equipment.
 Moreover, turning to this type of establishment is really painful for newly arrived expatriates as staff generally only speak Vietnamese.
 And as you might expect, the queues are extremely long!
 In the case of rural areas, the quality and availability of health care is significantly reduced.
 And in some of the country’s most remote regions, public health care is almost non-existent.

 It is therefore quite normal to see expatriates turning directly to care in private institutions whenever possible.
 However, in some cities such as Ho Chi Minh City, the quality of care remains high and you will pay much less than if you go to a private clinic.
 Doctors who speak English can be enough if you want to have a consultation for an affordable price for a quality that often almost matches the quality of international hospitals.
 Here is the list of the best establishments in Ho Chi Minh: